 Using Social Media

 Historically, the Edcamp movement has spread through social media platforms.
 Utilizing social media can be a great tool for spreading awareness around your Edcamp!
-All the social media apps below can also pair with Eventbrite, the official Edcamp website, and your own!
+All the social media apps below can also pair with Eventbrite and your own website!